-Locronan, Small city of character
+Locronan, Small town with character

-Today, nestled against the side of the forest-drenched mountain, Locronan has kept from its splendor a beautiful place with its granite houses, built in the Renaissance, its old well, a large 15th century church and its pretty chapel.
+Today, nestled against the side of its mountain drowned in forests, Locronan has kept from the time of its splendour, a beautiful square with its granite houses, built during the Renaissance, its old well, a vast 15th century church and its pretty chapel.

 This unique architectural ensemble has enabled the town to obtain the labels of “Petite cité de caractère” and “Plus beaux villages de France”.